LizarPresumido/PruebaInterpolacionesyRuidoPerling/README.md

-# PruebaInterpolacionesyRuidoPerling este es un pequeño ejercicio de prueba sobre la utilización de interpolaciones y ruidos perling en unity.
+# PruebaInterpolacionesyRuidoPerling is a small try on using interpolation and perling noise in Unity.